The $k$-photon quantum Rabi model: Introduction

+Nevertheless, the model $H_{kp}$ has been studied from a theoretical and mathematical viewpoint for several years, especially the case $k=2$ \cite{duan}, which features the ``spectral collapse'' phenomenon for sufficiently strong coupling, $g>g_c=\om/2$.
+For values $g<g_c$ the model can be physically implemented via trapped ions \cite{felicetti}.
+For the case $g>g_c$, it was conjectured in \cite{ng-99} that $H_{2p}$ is not self-adjoint: It is easily seen that for $g>\om/2$ and $\Delta=0$, the Hamiltonian \eqref{hamk} can be mapped to a harmonic oscillator with inverted potential.
+Therefore, it has no ground state and indeed no eigenvectors, the pure point spectrum is empty.
+However, the harmonic oscillator with inverted potential is known to be self-adjoint \cite{wienholtz,hellwig,kalf} and the continuous spectrum spans the whole real axis, similar to the position operator $\hat{x}$.
+The same applies to $H_{2p}$ \cite{braak-23}.
 The case $k\ge 3$ has been studied in \cite{lo-98} and \cite{zhang2017}.
 Lo \emph{et al.}, as well as Zhang, come to the conclusion that the operator $H_{kp}$ is ``ill-defined''.
 While Zhang only states that the pure point spectrum is empty, which does not exclude self-adjointness, it is correctly claimed in \cite{lo-98} that $H_{kp}$ is not self-adjoint for $k\ge3$.
 To show this, Lo {\it et al.} use Nelson's theorem in the reverse, i.e. it is assumed that an operator $\hat{A}$ is not self-adjoint if some dense set of vectors $\{\p_n\}$ in the Hilbert space $\H$ yields no convergence of the expression \beq \sum_{j=0}\frac{t^j}{j!}\parallel\hat{A}^j\p_n\parallel \eeq for any $t>0$ and all $\p_n$.
 Nelson's theorem states that a symmetric operator $\hat{A}$ is essentially self-adjoint if $\mathcal{D}(\hat{A})$ contains at least one such set of vectors, which are then called analytic vectors for $\hat{A}$ \cite{reed-2}.
 Therefore, in order to prove the negative ($\hat{A}$ is not essentially self-adjoint), one has to show that for \emph{all} dense sets $\{\p_n\}$ in $\mathcal{D}(\hat{A})$ the expression \eqref{nelson} does not converge.
 It is not sufficient to prove it for just one set (in \cite{lo-98} this was shown for the eigenvectors of the harmonic oscillator).
 Indeed, the usual way to show lack of self-adjointness for $\hat{A}$ is constructing the domain of $\hat{A}^\dagger$, which is larger than $\mathcal{D}(\hat{A})$ if $\hat{A}$ is symmetric, a highly non-trivial task \cite{wienholtz, reed-1}.